learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 `git remote add origin https://github.com/<your_username_here>/exceptional-realty.git...`

-* Back in the Learn terminal, paste in the copied command and press `enter`.
+* Back in the Learn terminal, paste in the copied command and press return.
 If you have any trouble, make sure you've set up an GitHub account SSH key to your local computer.
 Checkout this link for more info on setting up your
   SSH: <a href="https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/" target="_blank">Adding a New SSH Key to Your GitHub Account</a>.